 Dr Stephane Hue

 I am a computational biologist specialised in viral evolution and molecular epidemiology.
 My research activity focuses on the reconstruction of pathogen transmission dynamics.

 After graduating at the University Paul Sabatier in Toulouse, France, I moved to the United Kingdom to complete a Masters in Medical Molecular Microbiology at the University of Nottingham.
 This was followed by a PhD in the molecular epidemiology of HIV-1 at University College London, under the supervision of Prof. Deenan Pillay.
 After completing postdoctoral positions at the University of Oxford and University College London, I have joined LSHTM in 2014, where I am currently holding an associate professor position.

 I primarily study patterns of pathogen transmission through the joint analysis of epidemiological and gene sequence data.
 My work involves the implementation of statistical models in phylogenetic studies, particularly in the context of reconstructing time and spatial trends of viral transmissions.

-While my research activities are heavily oriented towards the study of HIV-1, I have also applied my skills to a broad range of viruses, with a recent focus on dengue virus.
+While my research activity was primarily oriented towards the study of HIV-1, I am applying my skills to a broad range of viruses and bacteria, including Dengue virus, Ebola virus and Streptococcus pneumonia.